 Protraction and Retraction

 Scapular retraction and protraction involve another degree of movement of the shoulder blades.
-When you draw your shoulder blades together, it’s a retraction, and when they are apart, it’s protraction.
-With protraction, you can think about cat pose or plank, you want to pull the shoulder blades away from each other.
-For retraction think about cobra pose, lifting the chest as the shoulder blades draw in to touch.
+When you draw your shoulder blades together, it's a retraction, and when they are apart, it's a protraction.
+With protraction, you can think about cat pose or plank.
+You want to pull the shoulder blades away from each other.
+For retraction, think about the cobra pose, lifting the chest as the shoulder blades draw in to touch.

-The glenohumeral joint is a shallow, semi-ball and socket joint that accommodates the head of the humerus in the socket.
+The glenohumeral joint is a shallow, semi-ball socket joint that accommodates the head of the humerus in the socket.
 A cartilaginous labrum keeps the glenohumeral joint in place.
-Furthermore, there is muscular tissue that surrounds, supports, and stabilizes the joint, and that creates movement.
+Furthermore, muscular tissue surrounds, supports, and stabilizes the joint, and that creates movement.

 Where the clavicle meets the sternum at the base of the neck.

 This joint connects the clavicle, also called the collarbone, with the shoulder blade.
 If you move your hand along your collarbone from your sternum to the tip of your shoulder, you will locate your acromioclavicular joint.
 Incorrect shoulder positioning during repetitive activities can result in tendonitis in the vicinity of this joint.
-Impingement and tendonitis can also be the result of downward sloping acromion that wears down the delicate connective tissues.
-Other common problems that can result from improper shoulder positioning and downward sloping acromion include inflammation, irritation, and tissue damage.
+Impingement and tendonitis can also result from downward sloping acromion that wears down the delicate connective tissues.
+Other common problems resulting from improper shoulder positioning and downward sloping acromion include inflammation, irritation, and tissue damage.
 (Sciasca, 2017)

 Check your range of motion and try these movements in the Hatha yoga class - Shoulder Love